levantini4n/Educational-NeuralNetwork-Framework/README.md

 # Helper Material

 Clueless as to how neural networks even work?
 Use the Manim animation engine to compile the Python code in *explanation scenes* directory in this repo.
+And by the way - in *main.zig* lies the classical example of modelling the XOR gate.